 As mentioned earlier, being an expert generalist enables you to draw on your diverse knowledge base, recognize patterns, and improvise situations.
 All this together makes you able to come up with good ideas frequently.
 Because your knowledge and experience are eclectic, you can recognize and fix loopholes in your thought patterns both consciously and subconsciously.
 You are more easily able to self-correct.
 Hence, when you eventually come up with an idea, it’ll most likely be a good and foolproof one.

 It gives you a safety net

 Specializing in only one field or remaining narrowly focused on one area, leaves you vulnerable to the forces of change.
 Staying in the bubble of your job or field will do you no good in the long run.
 Society is changing and the economy is along with it.
 The proliferation of AI in every field and industry has increased the need for not only future-proofing a business but also individuals to future-proof their careers.
 Having skillsets and expertise in several areas makes you more adaptable to change, less static, and able to connect your relevant experience to new trends, new positions, etc.

 You’ll be cooler

 Don’t you just love that person at parties who you can always have a great conversation with?
 That could be you if you are willing to broaden your horizons.
 The more you learn, the more interesting things you have to say.
-This doesn’t mean you should go around a party shoving statistics about the mating patterns of migrating sea lions down people’s throats.
+It doesn’t mean you should go around a party shoving statistics about the mating patterns of migrating sea lions down people’s throats.
 Instead, it means it’ll be easier for you to have stimulating exchanges and find common ground with different interesting people.

 Do you consider yourself an expert generalist?
-What are your thoughts on this?